Postgraduate Diploma in Mātauranga Māori and Indigenous Studies

 Postgraduate Diploma in Mātauranga Māori and Indigenous Studies Pourewa Mātauranga Māori me ngā iwi Taketake

 This programme offers an exciting and flexible entry or re-entry into post graduate studies.
-The postgraduate Diploma in Mātauranga Māori and Indigenous studies allows tauira to explore postgraduate studies without committing to a full master’s programme.
+The Postgraduate Diploma in Mātauranga Māori and Indigenous studies allows tauira to explore postgraduate studies without committing to a full master’s programme.
+The Postgraduate Diploma requires the tauira to complete 4 papers.

-We offer three options to focus your postgraduate studies.
+We offer three options to focus your postgraduate studies in the Diploma.

 The Postgraduate Diploma in Mātauranga Māori and Indigenous Studies offers an endorsement in Reo Rangatira.
 The Reo Rangatira endorsement is given to tauira who complete the following three core papers and one elective paper selected from any of the level 8 course offerings including master’s papers: